smXplorer/SwissSPAD-Live/docs/source/installation.rst

 easily can try them out), fork it (if you plan on modifying it) or simply download the entire repository and expand it in the folder of your choice.

-*Warning 1*: It is possible that the two DLL's normally present in the Opal Kelly >> C# Wrapper folder are missing.
-In that case, download them individually from the repository and save them in the C# Wrapper folder.
+*Warning 1*: :red:`It is possible that the two DLL's normally present in the Opal Kelly >> C# Wrapper folder are missing.` In that case, download them individually from the repository and save them in the C# Wrapper folder.

-*Warning 2*: By default, the DLL's may end up in a "locked" state, which will prevent their usage by SwissSPAD Live.
-Before running LabVIEW and SwissSPAD Live , make sure they are "unlocked".
+*Warning 2*: :red:`By default, the DLL's may end up in a "locked" state, which will prevent their usage by SwissSPAD Live.` Before running LabVIEW and SwissSPAD Live , make sure they are "unlocked".
 To do so, navigate to the C# Wrapper folder with Windows Explorer and right-click on the dll files, choosing "Properties".
 As explained in `this article <https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z0000019UnoSAE&l=en-US>`_,